Muneiahtellakula/android_development/intents.md

 <img src="https://github.com/Muneiahtellakula/android_development/blob/master/activity-gallery.png" height="400" width="600">

-- When you choose an Activity template, you see the same set of screens for creating the new activity that you did when you created the project.
-Android Studio provides three things for each new activity in your app:
+*When you choose an Activity template, you see the same set of screens for creating the new activity that you did when you created the project.
+Android Studio provides three things for each new activity in your app*

 * A Java file for the new Activity with a skeleton class definition and onCreate() method.
 The new Activity, like MainActivity, is a subclass of AppCompatActivity.
 * An XML file containing the layout for the new activity.
 Note that the setContentView() method in the Activity class inflates this new layout.